-- Turn off the engine and remove the key to prevent loss during transporting. - · Ensure the fuel cap is installed correctly and secure. - Ensure the seat is installed correctly and secure. - Place the gear into any position except the parking position, and block the front and rear wheels to prevent the vehicle from moving.
+- · Turn off the engine and remove the key to prevent loss during transporting. - Place the gear selector into any position except the parking position, and block the front and rear wheels to prevent the vehicle from moving. - Ensure the fuel cap is installed correctly and secure. - Ensure the seat is installed correctly and secure. - Secure the front and rear vehicle frame to the transporting device.
+This will prevent the vehicle from sliding or moving during transport.